 Become a Zoollower, now with 3x2 for the first members.
 Find out here!

 Hawksbill turtles are diurnal and follow complex migratory routes.
-They usually travel alone through the reefs and areas of the continental shelf, passing through different habitats, in search of food.
-An opportunistic predator, its diet is based on sea-sponges.
-Females reach sexual maturity at the age of three years, when they mate in waters close to the shore.
-Incubation lasts 60 days.
-They may lay more than one clutch during the breeding season, although it may take them two to seven years to reproduce again.
-Clutches are between 100 and 140 eggs.
-Their life expectancy can reach 50 years.
+They usually travel alone through the reefs and continental shelf areas, passing through different habitats, in search of food.
+An opportunistic predator, its diet is based on the capture of sponges, as well as jellyfish, anemones, squid and gastropods.

 Come to Zoo from